kinecosystem/move-kin-android/README.md

 }
 ```

-Add the latest release appsDiscovery version to your *build.gradle* file
+2. Add the latest appsDiscovery version to your *build.gradle* file.

 ```gradle
 dependencies {